permissions-dispatcher/PermissionsDispatcher/ktx/README.md

 `<uses-permission android:name="android.permission.CAMERA" />`

-### 1. Define a method with `withPermissionsCheck`
+### 1. Define a requester with `constructPermissionsRequest`

-The library provides `withPermissionsCheck`, which you can delegate exact runtime permission handling and register several callback methods to be called in an appropriate situation.
+The library provides `constructPermissionsRequest` which you can construct a requester object with the given several callback functions to be called in an appropriate situation.

 ```kotlin
 /**